Lenses & Opticians

 Lens Materials & Treatments:

-Glass used to be the only option for lenses, but it is rarely used these days for obvious safety reasons.
+Glass used to be the only option for lenses, but for obvious safety reasons, it is rarely used these days.
 High quality plastics are now the standard, and at Montgomery Vision Care we prefer Trivex/ Hoya Phoenix lenses for tensile strength and superior vision.
 This lens is also recommended for children or active adults who want the protection of an impact resistant lens.

 If your prescription is high, we may recommend a High Index 1.67 or 1.74 lens to create a thinner, lighter lens.